opulo-inc/docs/docs/openpnp/calibration/4-homing-fiducial/index.md

 # Homing Fiducial

 Now that fisheye calibration is complete, we can set up the datum board.
 The datum board is a reference point for everything else you'll do with the machine.
 The center dot of the datum board will be the most important calibration point for the machine.
 It'll be used to fine-tune the LumenPnP's XY position after homing to account for any errors in the limit switches.
+See also our [setup video](https://youtube.com/watch?v=CSnczX6VJ7M&si=EnSIkaIECMiOmarE&t=705).

 !!! danger "If Your Machine Is v2"
     If you are setting up a v2 LumenPnP kit, your datum board is not yet mounted to the Staging Plate.